WPTie/neat-Advanced-WordPress-Base-Theme/README.md

 Features
 --------

-1. Saas
+- Saas
-2. Gulp
+- Gulp
+- Bower
-3. Lean PHP files with next to no syntax
+- Lean PHP files with next to no syntax
-4. Custom architecture design
+- Custom architecture design
+- Theme zip file build with Gulp

 Getting and Installing the Theme
 --------